-In Perry Miller's intellectual history, women-the Anne Hutchinsons and Anne Bradstreets aside-do not have a voice of their own.
+In the intellectual history of a Perry Miller, women - unless their names were Anne Hutchinson or Anne Bradstreet - do not have a voice of their own.
 The clerical elite speaks for them.
 In principle, the same applies to the myth and symbol school, although there is the hint of something like an indirect representation, since the relevant works express deeper needs of all members of society.
 A myth is no longer restricted to an elite.
-In the new social history and in feminist studies, this "universalism" is finally discarded and women gain a voice of their own-but only insofar as their fate is representative of that of women in general.
-A domestic novel, for example, can merit interpretation as an example of the ideological limits or subversive possibilities of the cult of domesticity.
-The subsequent development in feminist scholarship, however, is characterized by ever-intensifying debates about how representative such material really is as an expression of female experience.
-Black women do not feel represented; lesbians seek to retreat from a biological definition or from a mere male-female binarism.
-Inevitably, in each case, different historical or cultural material is considered representative.
-Consequently, the development in American studies has had an unmistakable trajectory: general claims have been undermined by more and more detailed and differentiated studies of particular groups, which, in turn, are then questioned for their unexamined "universalist" or "essentialist" assumptions.
-In this sense, historical or cultural studies will never run out of work, for they can always point out that prior work on the subject is still based on unwarranted generalizations.
-Ultimately, the individual can only represent her- or himself.37
+In the new social history and in feminist studies, this "universalism" is finally discarded and women gain a voice of their own - but only insofar as their fate is representative for women in general.
+A domestic novel, for example, can merit interpretation as example of the ideological limits or subversive possibilities of the cult of domesticity.
+The subsequent development in feminist scholarship, however, is characterized by ever intensifying debates about how representative such material really is as an expression of female experience.
+Black women do not feel represented, lesbians seek to retreat from a biological definition or from a mere male-female binarism.
+Inevitably, in each case different historical or cultural material is considered representative.
+Consequently, the development in American Studies has had an unmistakable trajectory: general claims have been undermined by more and more detailed and differentiated studies of particular groups which, in turn, are then questioned for their unexamined "universalist" or "essentialist" assumptions.
+In this sense, historical or Cultural Studies will never run out of work, for they can always point out that prior work on the subject is still based on unwarranted generalizations.
+Ultimately, the individual can only represent her- or himself.24 What I suggest, then, in thinking about the future of American Studies, is to pay more attention to the ways in which knowledge is produced in the field - and for what purpose.